tristanbouchet/BTC-price-predict/README.md

 S = K * (t/t0)^a

+The support is found with a quantile regression, fitted in log-log space.

 To fit the cycles, or "bull-runs", more work is required.
-We assume that they are induced by the BTC halving, happening every 4 years approximately.
+We assume that they are induced by the BTC halving, which happen approximately every 4 years.

-The price during cycles is normalized by the PL support (S): r = P/S - 1
+First, the price during cycles is normalized by the PL support:

+r = P/S - 1

 The shape of this ratio is erratic, and chosen empirically as a [Lorentzian](https://en.wikipedia.org/wiki/Cauchy_distribution) function.
 The change in BTC creation decrease [geometricaly](https://en.wikipedia.org/wiki/Geometric_progression) every halving, so the amplitude is assumed to decrease geometrically as well.

-r(t) = A_k * Lorentzian(x = t; x_0 = d, gamma = sigma_c)
+r(t) = A_k * Lorentzian(x = t; x_0 = d, gamma = sigma_c) + offset

 where A_k = A_0 * mu^k, with A_0: initial cycle amplitude, mu: the decay factor, k: halving number.

-d: the delay between halving start and cycle peak, sigma_c: width of the cycle, i.e. the duration of bull-run
+d: the delay between halving start and cycle peak, sigma_c: width of the cycle, i.e. the average duration of bull-runs.

+An offset is also added to adjust the support.